Date: Wednesday, April 7, 2021 from 10 AM to 4:15 PM

 - If you are not a member, you first will need to join the organization.
-Student membership is $15; a professional membership is $50.
+Visit iwcamembers.org to join the organization.

 Plenary Session by Courtney Adama Wooten, Jacob Babb, Kristi Murray Costello, and Kate Navickas, editors of The Things We Carry: Strategies for Recognizing and Negotiating Emotional Labor in Writing Program Administration

 In the ideal sense, contact zones are spaces where we find consensus and commonalities among differences.
 In reality, we aim to but perhaps do not obtain them.
 Amidst the current trauma experienced by migrants in our political climate, it’s important to recognize that spaces of growth and opportunity for some are spaces of exploitation and exclusion for others.
 One group’s land of opportunity is another’s dispossession.